Car accidents happen. They really do.

 What Should You Do If You Hit Someone?

 If you hit a pedestrian, it can be terrifying.
-For many people, it’s a nightmare-like situation, but there are a right and a wrong way to handle it.
+For many people, it’s a nightmare-like situation, but there is a right and a wrong way to handle it.
 First, never leave.
 Leaving is the worst thing you can do.

 If you do hit someone and leave or don’t take action and it leads to more severe injuries for the victim, the charges can be worse as well.